solidnetwork-xyz/OCP-1Z0-819/resources/docs/variables.md

 **numbers** usually are going to be inferred as **int** or **double**.

 ### Constants
+* final in variables
-final in variables = class instances, local, parameters
+* final in parameters

 ### Static